tobloef/hot-reload/README.md

 });
 ```

-Source maps are automatically generated as well, to ensure breakpoints stay correct.
+Source maps are automatically generated and injected as well, to ensure breakpoints stay correct.

 #### Limitations